A Digital only trip to Colorado

 This second article looks at some of his impressions of using the 1Ds for a month in Colorado (April/May 2004).
 Once again it is not intended to be an exhaustive technical review, more to cover some of the key points he learnt.

-May 2006 – Keith was in Colorado again and has written a short ‘follow up’ digital photography article to this one.
+May 2006 – I was in Colorado again and wrote a short ‘follow up’ digital photography article to this one.